 The Ministry and Evangelism Commission supervise the pastoral program and develop a year round program of evangelism.
 This includes services to welcome new members and to revitalize inactive members.
 The members of the Commission serve as the pastors counselors and annually review terms of the pastors contract.
 They hire and supervise the church secretary and youth and young adult coordinator.
 The Commission also arranges for guest speakers and promotes an annual revival service.
 These members also must continually promote a healthy pastoral-congregational relationship and seek to adjust any differences in the pastoral-congregational relationship.

-*Once a month (usually the 4th Sunday) the youth at Maple Spring host a fellowship meal for the entire church immediately following the morning worship.
+*Periodically, the youth at Maple Spring host a fellowship meal for the entire church immediately following the morning worship.
 This meal serves two purposes: First, it provides and opportunity to grow and develop relationships for church members and visitors as they eat and talk together.
 These meals also give the youth the opportunity to serve the church body by setting up tables, refilling drinks, and cleaning up at the conclusion of the meal.

 The Sisters in Christ Women’s Ministry is a fulfillment of a vision from God.
 In 2002 a core team of five women built the Women’s Ministry on a foundation grounded on God’s word.
 It is a precious cornerstone that is safe to build on.
 Whoever believes need never be shaken (Isaiah 28:16b).
 Our first event was held September 11, 2003.
 Today the ministry continues to grow as our Butterfly Prayer Ministry is being formed under our licensed minister Linda Beachley.